ThomasStoyles/BorderlandsWeaponGen/README.md

 * Swarm deployment - Here we deploy the swarm
 * Curl - This isnt needed however I have it to see that the biuld has been fully successful.

-Once all this has been complete
+Once all this has been complete the project will be deployed onto the swarm and will be able to be accessed from the swarm ip

+Here are some images of the jenkins pipeline in use with comments.

 # CI-CD Pipeline